transloadit/uppy/website/src/docs/companion.md

 7. **server(optional)** - An object with details, mainly used to carry out oauth authentication from any of the enabled providers above.
 Though it’s optional, it’s required if you would be enabling any of the supported providers.
 The following are the server options you may set:

-* `protocol` - `http | https`
+* `protocol` - `http | https` - even though companion itself always runs as http, you may want to set this to `https` if you are running a reverse https proxy in front of companion.
-* `host` (required) - your server host (e.g localhost:3020, mydomain.com)
+* `host` (required) - your server’s publically facing hostname (for example `example.com`).
-* `path` - the server path to where the Uppy app is sitting (e.g if Companion is at `mydomain.com/companion`, then the path would be `/companion`).
-* `oauthDomain` - if you have several instances of Companion with different (and perhaps dynamic) subdomains, you can set a single fixed domain (e.g `sub1.mydomain.com`) to handle your oauth authentication for you.
+* `oauthDomain` - if you have several instances of Companion with different (and perhaps dynamic) subdomains, you can set a single fixed domain (e.g `sub1.example.com`) to handle your OAuth authentication for you.
 This would then redirect back to the correct instance with the required credentials on completion.
 This way you only need to configure a single callback URL for OAuth providers.
+* `path` - the server path to where the Uppy app is sitting (e.g if Companion is at `example.com/companion`, then the path would be `/companion`).
+* `implicitPath` - if the URL’s path in your reverse proxy is different from your Companion path in your express app, then you need to set this path as `implicitPath`.
+So if your Companion URL is `example.com/mypath/companion`.
+Where the path `/mypath` is defined in your NGINX server, while `/companion` is set in your express app.
+Then you need to set the option `implicitPath` to `/mypath`, and set the `path` option to `/companion`.
 * `validHosts` - if you are setting an `oauthDomain`, you need to set a list of valid hosts, so the oauth handler can validate the host of the Uppy instance requesting the authentication.
 This is essentially a list of valid domains running your Companion instances.
-The list may also contain regex patterns. e.g `['sub2.mydomain.com', 'sub3.mydomain.com', '(\\w+).mydomain.com']`
+The list may also contain regex patterns. e.g `['sub2.example.com', 'sub3.example.com', '(\\w+).example.com']`
-* `implicitPath` - if the URL path to your Companion server is set in your NGINX server (or any other Http server) instead of your express app, then you need to set this path as `implicitPath`.
-So if your Companion URL is `mydomain.com/mypath/companion`.
-Where the path `/mypath` is defined in your NGINX server, while `/companion` is set in your express app.
-Then you need to set the option `implicitPath` to `/mypath`, and set the `path` option to `/companion`.

 8. **sendSelfEndpoint(optional)** - This is essentially the same as the `server.host + server.path` attributes.
 The major reason for this attribute is that, when set, it adds the value as the `i-am` header of every request response.